-What is the difference between Flooded, AGM and ECM batteries?
+What is the difference between Flooded, AGM and AFM batteries?

 If you are uncertain about the type of battery you should purchase for your car, you should always check your vehicle owner’s manual.
 However, we have put together this quick guide to tell you the difference between the types of lead-acid batteries available in the market today.